n-kmron/mylinux/mylinux.md

 * `/kernel-6.6.15-NOUPOUE root=/dev/sda5 console=tty0 console=ttyS1 rootfstype=ext4 rw`

 And we need to activate in the VM settings the tty1 console : when the VM is shutted down > VM > Settings > Serial port > use output file (put a path on your physical machine)

+You can now reboot and you should have your new kernel to use !

+If the config when you launch your new boot is not right : actually no hostname, wrong keyboard, it's probably due to your `etc/rc` script, verify rights and execute it !